Comparison

 • No ecosystem lock-in.
 If you switch from iPhone to Android (or just use a browser), LazeeFish follows you.
 Copilot doesn't.

-• Recurring bills — free.
-LazeeFish tracks bill occurrences and auto-fulfills them from Plaid at $0.
+• Recurring bills — included.
+LazeeFish tracks bill occurrences and auto-fulfills them from Plaid included.
 Copilot has automatic recurring detection but charges $156/year for the whole package.

 Where Copilot wins